 Executive Summary

-This paper explains the gas industry’s agreed protocol for finding “lost” gas customers in the NSW & ACT Gas Retail Market — that is, gas customers that have been unable to identify their current gas retailer.
+This paper explains the gas industry’s agreed protocol for finding “lost” gas customers in the NSW & ACT Gas Retail Market — that is, gas customers that have been unable to identify their current gas retailer (retailer).

 The process commenced on 9 February 2004.

-Table of Contents

-INTRODUCTION 3

-Summary of Stakeholder Feedback 4

-Overview of Gas Retailer Discovery Process 5

-STEP 1: GAS RETAILER RECORDS CUSTOMER DETAILS 6

-STEP 2: GAS RETAILER CONTACTS AEMO 8

-STEP 3: AEMO SOURCES CUSTOMER’S RETAILER 10

-STEP 4: GAS RETAILER OR AEMO CONTACTS GAS CUSTOMER 12

-STEP 5: GAS RETAILER CONTACTS AEMO / DISPOSES OF CUSTOMER DETAILS 13

-APPENDIX A: WHAT IF A GAS CUSTOMER CONTACTS INN OR EWON?
-15

-APPENDIX B: RETAILER CHECKLIST FOR FINDING A “LOST” GAS CUSTOMER 17